 We use two visualization tools to identify relative strengths and weaknesses and we have additional resources for each one:

-- Landscape Map: Creates a high level overview of comparison
+- Brand Positioning Map: Creates a high level overview of comparison

 - Strategy Canvas: Visualizes specific points of strength and weakness

-With a competitive landscape map (see, the example below for Masterclass), we can see on a high level the relative position of brands within a market.
+With a brand positioning map (see, the example below for Masterclass), we can see on a high level the relative position of brands within a market.
 This is helpful to communicate comparisons on a broad level.

 The Strategy Canvas (see, the example below for AirBnb) is a great tool for looking at the specific points of difference between your brand and competitive solutions.

 Finally, you need to ensure that your brand’s offerings (i.e. products, services) align with the needs of your customers and deliver consistent value on those points of differentiation.

 Below are two exercises to help you map alignment with your brand’s offering.